Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Background on Equivariant Geometry and Riemann--Roch

-In \cite{VirRR}, Fantechi and G\"{o}ttsche prove a virtual Riemann-Roch theorem for quasiprojective schemes $X$ endowed with a perfect obstruction theory $\phi \colon E \to \bL_{X}$, under the assumption that $E$ admits a global resolution $[E^{-1} \to E^0]$.
+In \cite{VirRR}, Fantechi and G\"{o}ttsche prove a virtual Riemann--Roch theorem for quasiprojective schemes $X$ endowed with a perfect obstruction theory $\phi \colon E \to \bL_{X}$, under the assumption that $E$ admits a global resolution $[E^{-1} \to E^0]$.
 To state their theorem, we define the $K$-theoretic virtual tangent bundle of $X$ by the formula

 where as above $E_0 = (E^0)^\vee, E_1 = (E^{-1})^\vee$.

 \begin{thm} \cite[Theorem~3.3, Lemma~3.5]{VirRR} We have